MicrosoftDocs/PowerShell-Docs/reference/v3/Diagnostic/Get-Counter.md

 Required: True
 Position: 1
 Default value:
-Accept pipeline input: true (ByValue, ByPropertyName) Accept wildcard characters: True
+Accept pipeline input: True (ByValue, ByPropertyName) Accept wildcard characters: True
 ```

 ### -MaxSamples
 Specifies the number of samples to get from each counter.
 The default is 1 sample.
-To get samples continuously \(no maximum sample size\), use the Continuous parameter.
+To get samples continuously (no maximum sample size), use the Continuous parameter.

 To collect a very large data set, consider running a Get-Counter command as a Windows PowerShell background job.
 For more information, see about_Jobs and Start-Job.